Introduction

 6.Step-Down Transformers for Residential and Commercial Areas

-Transformers placed on utility poles or beneath ground level in modal near residential and commercial areas act as a step down transformers that are used in homes and offices to lower the high voltage to safer levels.
-These transformers play a critical role in converting the electricity voltage level to a friendly level at consumers ends as well as at industries.
+Transformers placed on utility poles or underground near residential and commercial areas act as step-down transformers.
+They lower the high voltage to safer levels for homes and offices.
+These transformers play a critical role in converting electricity voltage to a user-friendly level for both consumers and industries.

 7.Isolation Transformers for Sensitive Equipment